buck-boost/github_assesment/README.md

 # github_assesment
 Assesment
-I am editing thr README file.
-Adding some more details about the project descrition
+I am editing the README file.
+Adding some more details about the project description.